zoho/zohocrm-csharp-sdk-2.1/README.md

     ```C#
     /*
-        * Create an instance of Logger Class that takes two parameters
+    * Create an instance of Logger Class that requires the following
-        * 1 -> Level of the log messages to be logged.
+    * Level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-        * 2 -> Absolute file path, where messages need to be logged.
+    * FilePath -> Absolute file path, where messages need to be logged.
     */
-    Logger logger = new Logger.Builder().Level(Logger.Levels.ALL).FilePath("/Users/user_name/Documents/csharp_sdk_log.log").Build();
+    Logger logger = new Logger.Builder()
+    .Level(Logger.Levels.ALL)
+    .FilePath("/Users/user_name/Documents/csharp_sdk_log.log").Build();
     ```

 - Create an instance of **[UserSignature](ZohoCRM/Com/Zoho/Crm/API/UserSignature.cs)** that identifies the current user.